 Yet a 2006 study found 41 percent of canned cat foods had over 30 times the amount of vitamin D recommended for cats, according to an article in dvm360.com.
 Since 2003, a few studies have found correlations between excessive vitamin D and cats suffering from tooth resorption.
 Another study recorded how vitamin D affected dental and gum tissue when large amounts of it were introduced.
 The changes recorded were very similar to those seen in tooth-resorption-damaged teeth.

 But then a report from the Journal of Veterinary Dentistry found the inverse: Out of 64 cats studied, the ones with tooth resorption had much lower vitamin D serum levels than those without.
 All were fed dry cat food.
 No canned food was in this study.
 And it wasn’t dry food that was discovered in 2006 to have excessive levels of vitamin D — it was wet food.

 So until a new study is commissioned that investigates cat tooth resorption in cats fed wet diets, all we have are conflicting studies and a lot of questions.

 It’s incontrovertible that high levels of vitamin D pose a health risk to your pet.
 Low levels of vitamin D are equally dangerous.
 Most pet food labels list vitamin D as a supplement, but they don’t include the amount it contains.
 It doesn’t matter, since there’s no definitive decision on how much is good or bad.

-Until the vitamin D debate is solved, there are a few things you can do if your cat has been diagnosed with tooth resorption:
+Until the vitamin D for cats debate is solved, there are a few things you can do if your cat has been diagnosed with cat tooth resorption:

 I hope veterinary medicine will identify the cause of tooth resorption in the near future, so we can work to prevent it.
-In the meantime, proactive dental hygiene, scheduling regular exams, and professional cleaning are our best defense.
+In the meantime, proactive dental hygiene, scheduling regular exams and professional cat teeth cleanings are our best defense.

 Read more about cats and teeth on Catster: